 Population.
 The population included in this review is adult (greater than 18 years old) patients with chronic non-cancer pain.
 We defined chronic non-cancer pain as continuous or recurring pain of at least 6 months' duration.
-Senate Bill 819 specifically excludes cancer patients and patients with HIV from this process, and they were not part of this review.
+Cancer patients and patients with HIV were excluded from this review.

 Drugs.
 We included oral or transdermal long-acting opioids.
-"Long-acting" was defined as opioids administered twice a day or less frequently.
-Long-acting opioids that we identified were transdermal fentanyl and oral oxycodone, morphine, methadone, levorphanol, codeine and dihydrocodeine.
+"Long-acting" was defined as opioids administered three times a day or less frequently.
+Long-acting opioids that we identified were transdermal fentanyl and oral oxycodone, morphine, methadone, levorphanol, codeine, dihydrocodeine, hydromorphone, and oxymorphone.